Azure/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

-# Key Vaults `[Microsoft.lz/subvending]`
+# Sub-vending `[Microsoft.lz/subvending]`

 This module deploys a subscription to accelerate deployment of landing zones.
+For more information on how to use it, please visit this [Wiki](https://github.com/Azure/bicep-lz-vending/wiki).

 ## Navigation